wangyangtot/CustomSearch/README.md

-The resluts could be divided into two parts: left part is the list of pro arguments and right is the con arguments which are all extracted from the web page.besides, every argument comes with a URL to the original web page. more details could be found in the [Video](https://www.youtube.com/watch?v=wzz3-XftccY&feature=youtu.be)
+The resluts could be divided into two parts: left part is the list of pro arguments and right is the con arguments which are all extracted from the web page.besides, every argument comes with a URL to the original web page.
+More details could be found in the [Video](https://www.youtube.com/watch?v=wzz3-XftccY&feature=youtu.be)
 ## Table of Contents

 ## Introduction